 - The strong recommendation and encouragement that should any students or staff become ill/sick to remain or return home (for any illness which can be spread) in respect for one another (if concerned about missing class material – certain arrangements can be made)

 Recognizing the value of “face-to-face” education as being the ideal, we would prefer to keep classes going as much as possible.
-We recognize that there could be, at a moment’s notice, inclement weather, gathering restrictions, or other complications which could create gaps.
+We recognize that there could be inclement weather, personal illness or injury, or other complications which could create gaps.
 To that end we are working towards the following outcomes:

 - Preparing actors/dancers from the start in terms of using online Videos and Zoom sessions